mabaddom/CIS350---HW2-Abad-Dominguez/README.md

 # Marcus Abad-Dominguez

-* I like learning no coding languages
+* I like learning new coding languages
-* I am intresting in game development
+* I am intrested in game development
 * I also just play a lot of games in my free time